TeMFpy: a Python library for converting fermionic mean-field states into tensor networks

 For convenience, we also provide \code{SchmidtVectors.from_correlation_matrix()} that combines the functionality of the two functions above. \item \code{MPSTensorData.from_schmidt_vectors()} then takes two \code{SchmidtVectors} objects corresponding to the entanglement cuts on either side of a site, precomputes quantities related to orbital overlaps (see \cref{sec: slater fast overlap,sec: pfaffian fast overlap} for details), and stores them in an \code{MPSTensorData} object, which is effectively a compressed description of the MPS tensor on the given site.

-Finally, \code{MPSTensorData.to_npc_array()} converts this compressed format into an explicit MPS tensor. \end{enumerate} In addition, the following convenience functions are provided: \begin{itemize} \item \code{correlation_matrix()} computes the ground-state correlation matrix of a given (tight-binding or Nambu) Hamiltonian. \item \code{C_to_MPS()} performs steps 1--3 for every site of the system to convert a correlation matrix directly into a TeNPy MPS object in mixed canonical form. \item \code{C_to_iMPS()} uses two correlation matrices of a gapped system that differ by one repeating unit cell to construct an infinite MPS representation of the ground state in the thermodynamic limit.
-This function and its usage is described in more detail in \cref{sec: imps mean field}. \end{itemize} The basic usage of these functions (except \code{C_to_iMPS}) and objects is demonstrated in \Cref{listing: basic usage}.
+Finally, \code{MPSTensorData.to_npc_array()} converts this compressed format into an explicit MPS tensor. \end{enumerate} In addition, the following convenience functions are provided: \begin{itemize} \item \code{correlation_matrix()} computes the ground-state correlation matrix of a given gapped\footnote{ If some modes are gapless, there is no unique ground state whose correlation matrix could be returned.
+It is up to the user to fix a choice of ground state and construct its correlation matrix.} (tight-binding or Nambu) Hamiltonian. \item \code{C_to_MPS()} performs steps 1--3 for every site of the system to convert a correlation matrix directly into a TeNPy MPS object in mixed canonical form. \item \code{C_to_iMPS()} uses two correlation matrices of a gapped system that differ by one repeating unit cell to construct an infinite MPS representation of the ground state in the thermodynamic limit.
+This function and its usage is described in more detail in \cref{sec: imps mean field}. \item \code{H_to_MPS()} and \code{H_to_iMPS()} combine the functions above: starting from a gapped\cref{fn: gapped} Hamiltonian, it first computes the ground-state correlation matrix, which are then used to construct the MPS. \end{itemize} The basic usage of these functions (except \code{C_to_iMPS} and \code{H_to_iMPS}) and objects is demonstrated in \Cref{listing: basic usage}.